Consensys/gpact/doc/relayer-design.md

 The need to process messages and route them to one or more destinations is largely protocol-agnostic.
 These capabilities are thus provided as part of the Relayer core, which acts on network messages,  after they have been transformed/wrapped in a protocol-independent message data-model, by a Message Observer.
 The service is responsible for receiving blockchain messages, identifying how the specific message should be processed, attesting to the message if required, and finally handing the message to the appropriate Message Dispatcher.
 The services utilises a number of configurable and extensible components to achieve these capabilities.

 #### Message Router
-A Message Router, maps message types to specific message handling workflows.
+A Message Router, maps message types and destination information to specific message handling workflows.
 When a message is received by the Relayer Core, the router is responsible for determining what specific message handling workflow needs to be triggered, based on context information provided in the message, and pre-specified message routing configurations.

 <img src="images/message-router-example.png" width="720"/>